kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 8. However, because nodes have un-ready taints, pods are rejected by `TaintToleration` plugin.
 9. The scheduler clears `NominatedNodeName` because it finds the nominated node (= new node) unschedulable.

 So, after all, `NominatedNodeName` added by CA in this scaling up scenario doesn't add any value, unless the taints are removed in a short time (between 6 and 7).

+So, we need to keep the node's name on `NominatedNodeName` even when the node doesn't fit right now.
+We'll discuss it at [Only modifying `NominatedNodeName`](#only-modifying-nominatednodename) section.

 ## Design Details